amit-choudhari/cryscanner/README.md

 # Cryscanner
-A generic tool to identify miuse of cryptographic libraries.
+A generic tool to identify misuse of cryptographic libraries.

 ## Table of contents
 * [General info](#general-info)